BFarmer26/BFarmer26/README.md

 - Hi, I’m @BFarmer26
 - I’m interested in game, web, and app development
-- Student at Ivy Tech studying Software Development
+- Currently working on front-end development projects

 <!---
 BFarmer26/BFarmer26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.